yathishram/yathishram/README.md

 ---

-👨‍💻 You can find me building kick ass products at Sei
+👨‍💻 You can find me building kick ass products at Sei AI

 💡 Ask me about how to learn Backend